 With that in mind, let's take a closer look at Conoco's business and see what CAPS investors are saying about the stock right now.

 Chairman/CEO James Mulva

-On CAPS, 97% of the 5,498 members who have rated Conoco believe the stock will outperform the S&P 500 going forward.
-These bulls include MistaMoFo and All-Star TMFDeej, who is ranked in the top 1% of our community.
+On CAPS, 97% of the 5,656 members who have rated Conoco believe the stock will outperform the S&P 500 going forward.

-What do you think about Conoco, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its five-star rating, Conoco may not be your top choice.